TiBianMod/vuex-orm-decorators/README.md

 # vuex-orm-decorators
-Decorator Syntax for Vuex ORM for better type safety.
+Decorator Syntax for Vuex ORM for better type safety and a better experience.

 ![NPM](https://img.shields.io/npm/l/vuex-orm-decorators.svg) ![npm bundle size](https://img.shields.io/bundlephobia/min/vuex-orm-decorators.svg) ![GitHub issues](https://img.shields.io/github/issues/scotley/vuex-orm-decorators.svg) ![Snyk Vulnerabilities for GitHub Repo](https://img.shields.io/snyk/vulnerabilities/github/scotley/vuex-orm-decorators.svg) ![](https://img.shields.io/badge/types-Typescript-blue.svg)

-Simple Typescript Decorators to simplify vuex-orm integration in typescript projects.
+Typescript Decorators to simplify vuex-orm integration in typescript projects.
+If you are using the [vue-module-decorators](https://github.com/championswimmer/vuex-module-decorators) or [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator) packages then this will allow you to use the vuex-orm plugin in the same way.

-Using the decorators allows better type safety in your projects, by allowing you to create conventional Typescript properties, and anotate them as fields.
+Using the decorators allows better type safety in your projects by allowing you to create conventional Typescript properties, and anotate them as fields.
+Intellisense in Visual Studio Code just works with the annotations, where it doesn't in the vanilla plugin without boilerplate.
 Removes the 'magic string' aspect of vuex-orm.

-This documentation isn't supposed to be a replacement for the vuex-orm documentation, if you are unfamiliar with the concepts the check out their documentation: https://vuex-orm.github.io/vuex-orm/guide/prologue/what-is-vuex-orm.html
+This documentation isn't supposed to be a replacement for the vuex-orm documentation, if you are unfamiliar with the concepts the check out their documentation: https://vuex-orm.github.io/vuex-orm/guide/prologue/what-is-vuex-orm.html.
+I have linked to relevant guide pages in their documation throughout this documentation.

 ##### Contribute